ezrashim/babyshim/README.md

 ```
 If it says something like "Rails 4.2.1", you are ready to continue.

-- To access to app, you need to clone the repository and install bundle.
+- To access the app, you need to clone the repository and install bundle.
 All required gems are listed in the Gemfile.
 - Install [bundle](http://bundler.io/).
 ```
 git clone github.com/ezrashim/mycademy.git